START-Hack/GOOGLE_STARTHACK23/README.md

 ## <p align="center"> Point of Contact: </p>

-<p align="center"> Name, Name, or Name will be glad to answer your questions during the Deep Dive.
+<p align="center"> Oliver Dolk or Max Vogler will be glad to answer your questions during the Deep Dive.
 We’ll also be available on Discord. </p>

 ## <p align="center"> Prize - the winning team members will each receive: </p>

-### Face-to-face lunch with the Travel Sustainability team in Google's Zurich offce, offce tour, and Google hardware.
+### Face-to-face lunch with the Travel Sustainability team in Google's Zurich office, office tour, and 4 Google Nest Hub (2nd Gen).